 - Put the warm milk into a large bowl and sprinkle over the yeast and a pinch of sugar; let stand for a few minutes, until it gets foamy.
-Add the remaining sugar, half the flour, and the butter, egg and salt and stir until well combined and sticky.
+Add the remaining sugar, water, half the flour, and the butter, egg and salt and stir until well combined and sticky.
 Add the remaining flour (leaving half a cup back in case it needs it at the end) and stir until the dough comes together, then knead - by hand or with the dough hook attachment on your stand mixer - for about 5 minutes, or until it’s smooth and elastic.
 It should be tacky, but not overly sticky.

 - Shape the dough into a ball, place in a greased bowl and cover with a tea towel for an hour or two, until doubled in size.
 Take out the dough and work in the apple and raisins by folding the dough over them to incorporate.

 - Heat about 1 1/2 inches of oil in a wide, heavy pot set over medium-high heat until it’s hot, but not smoking - if you have a candy thermometer it should be about 350˚F, or you could take a scrap of the dough and dip it in - if it sizzles and bubbles around the dough, it's ready to go.

 - Drop the dough by the small spoonful (or tear off small chunks) into the oil without crowding the pot and cook for a minute or so, until golden on the bottom.
 Gently flip (tongs or a bamboo skewer work well for this) and cook until golden on the other side.
 Remove with a slotted spoon and transfer to a paper towel-lined plate or baking sheet to cool.
 Shower with icing sugar while still warm.
 Makes lots.